taiyingchen/taiyingchen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Amazon ECR
+- 🔭 I’m currently working on Amazon Elastic Container Registry (ECR)
 - ⚡ Fun fact: Raised in Taiwan 🇹🇼  Based in Seattle 🇺🇸

 <!--